thegodone/molds-branch/trunk/doc/README.txt

        The atoms indicated with first_atom_index and last_atom_index are also included in the atoms which charge is summed.
        Multiple setting of this "sum_charges" option is approvable, of course.
        If you want to calculate summation, same "sum_charges" option is available in CIS-directive.

-       "vdW_s6" is a scaling factor in the Grimme's van der Waals correction([G_2004]).
-       The default value of the "vdW_s6" is 1.4.
-       For PM3-D and AM1-D, this "vdW_s6" is forced to be set as 1.4.

-       "vdW_d" is a damping factor in the Grimme's van der Waals correction([G_2004]).
-       The default value of the "vdW_d" is 23.0.
-       For PM3-D and AM1-D, this "vdW_s6" is forced to be set as 23.0.

        E.g.
          SCF